akeneo/pim-docs/developer_guide/akeneo_in_a_nutshell/index.rst

 Akeneo is the first open source PIM made for non-technical users.
 Easy to use and very flexible, the solution can adapt to your product organization and processes, not the other way around.
-Available in two edition, Community, and Enterprise, you can choose the one that fits your needs.
+Available in two editions, Community, and Enterprise, you can choose the one that fits your needs.

 What is a product?
 ------------------

-Akeneo provides a powerful and very flexible way to structure your products using an Entity Attribute Value (i.e. Product - Attribute - ProductValue) system.
+Akeneo provides a powerful and very flexible way to structure your products using an Entity Attribute Value (i.e. Product - Attribute - ProductValue) model.

 For instance, let's say we want to create a "Car" product in Akeneo.